 Administrative Office: 125 Tower Drive • Burr Ridge, IL 60527 Fax: 630.734.5050 All RAILS Service Centers: Phone: 630.734.5000 • Toll-Free: 866.940.4081 Executive Director: Deirdre Brennan

 The Reaching Across Illinois Library System (RAILS) is one of two multitype regional library systems in the state.
 The membership of RAILS includes academic, public, school, and special libraries.

 RAILS provides delivery service to support Illinois' vast interlibrary loan program, technology support for more than 600 libraries' shared online catalogs, and Talking Book Services that serve persons with visual or physical disabilities who cannot read conventional print material.

 The RAILS service area covers northern and western Illinois.
-The system serves more than 1500 private, public, school, and university library members, representing more than 3700 library facilities in a 27,000 square mile area.
+The system serves more than 1300 private, public, school, and university library members, representing more than 4200 library facilities in a 27,000 square mile area.
 Although the city of Chicago is within RAILS' boundaries, and a number of RAILS member libraries are located in Chicago, the Chicago Public Library constitutes a separate library system.

 75 ILCS 10/, the Illinois Library System Act).
 Funding for Illinois Library Systems is provided through the Illinois State Library and the Secretary of State, with funds appropriated by the Illinois General Assembly.
 RAILS was formed in 2011, through the merger of the Alliance, DuPage, Metropolitan, North Suburban, and Prairie Area library systems.

-RAILS Vision, Mission, and Values
+RAILS Vision, Mission, and Values Vision

 We believe that a vibrant, connected, accessible network of libraries will lead to improved public education and quality of life for our citizens.
 Therefore, The System will: